-2016 Consumer Confidence Report Data PLATTEVILLE WATERWORKS, PWS ID: 12201156
+2019 Consumer Confidence Report Data - PLATTEVILLE WATERWORKS, PWS ID: 12201156

-Water System Information - If you would like to know more about the information in this report, please contact Irv Lupee at (608) 348-9741 ext: 2248.
-Opportunity for input on decisions affecting your water quality - Water & Sewer Commission meets on the Second Monday of every month at 4:00 p.m. in the Common Council Chambers at City hall 75 N. Bonson St. Platteville, WI 53818
+Water System Information - If you would like to know more about this report, please contact Irv Lupee at (608) 348-9741 ext.
+2248.

+Opportunity for input on decisions affecting your water quality - Water & Sewer Commission meets on the Second Wednesday of every month at 4:00 p.m. in the Common Council Chambers at City hall 75 N. Bonson St. Platteville, WI 53818

 Health Information - Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune systems disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Environmental Protection Agency's safe drinking water hotline (800-426-4791).
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants, as well as contaminants and potential health effects are available from the Environmental Protection Agency's safe drinking water hotline (800-426-4791).

-Source(s) of Water - To obtain a summary of the source water assessment please contact, Irv Lupee at (608) 348-9741 ext: 2248.
+Source(s) of Water - To obtain a summary of the source water assessment please contact, Irv Lupee at (608) 348-9741 ext.
+2248.

 Source ID Source Depth (in feet) Status

-2 Groundwater 1002 Perm.
-Abandoned as of 01/01/13

-3 Groundwater 927 Active
+3 Groundwater 927 Temp. out of Service as of

-4 Groundwater 965 Active
+4 Groundwater 965 Perm.
+Abandoned as of 11/07/17

 5 Groundwater 1040 Active

+6 Groundwater 965 Active

 Educational Information - The sources of drinking water, both tap water and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include:

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally- occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff and septic systems. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally- occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.